 Redeeming your contract involves paying the entire outstanding balance and possibly any charges and fees.
 Reinstatement, on the other hand, means paying all past due amounts, charges and fees in order to reinstate the contract and continue making payments.

 Reinstating the contract and maintaining on-time payments is likely to be viewed more positively by creditors than an outstanding repossession.
-You might not see an immediate improvement in your credit scores, says Experian, but the longer you make timely payments, the more your score will improve.

 Charge-off and collection